Grislow/KnowledgeBase/domains/it/cloud/aws/aws_certified_solution_architect_associate.md

             * DNS routing does not route traffic, just responds to queries
         * **TTL** - amount of time record is cached
             * if a DNS request is made the client caches this request for the amount of time specified in the TTL
-            * high TTl -> less traffic on Route 53, but possibly outdated records
+            * high TTL -> less traffic on Route 53, but possibly outdated records
             * low TTL -> high traffic on Route 53, but less possible to get outdated records
             * mandatory for all records, but Alias
 * **Hosted Zones** - a container for records that define how to route traffic to domain/subdomains